|Principal criteria||Excellent (1)||Good (2)||Fair (3)||Poor (4)|

 Manuscripts submitted to BG at first undergo a rapid access review (initial manuscript evaluation), which is not meant to be a full scientific review but to identify and sort out manuscripts with obvious major deficiencies in view of the above principal evaluation criteria.

 Manuscripts rated 4 (poor) in any of the principal criteria are normally rejected without further review and discussion.
-Manuscripts rated 1–3 (excellent–fair) in all criteria are normally published on the Biogeosciences Discussions (BGD) website, the discussion forum of BG, where they are subject to full peer review and interactive public discussion.
+Manuscripts rated 1–3 (excellent–fair) in all criteria are normally posted as preprints on EGUsphere or in the discussion forum Biogeosciences Discussions (BGD) where they are subject to full peer review and interactive public discussion.

 In the full review and interactive discussion, the referees and other interested members of the scientific community are asked to take into account all of the following aspects: